HorizenLabs/zkverify-docs/docs/tutorials/06-how_to_run_a_node/02-run_using_docker/01-getting_started_docker.md

 title: Getting Started - Docker
 ---

+Pre-built docker images of the zkVerify node are available on [DockerHub](https://hub.docker.com/r/horizenlabs/zkverify/tags).
+These images are built for the `amd64` architecture.
+If you want to run a node on a different architecture (e.g. Apple Silicon chips), then please refer to the [Run Using Binaries](../03-run_using_binaries/01-getting_started_binaries.md) section.

 ## Prerequisites

 Before you begin running your **zkVerify** node, ensure that you have the following installed on your machine: